 Written by attorney Daniel P. Hilf, over 2 years ago.

 Persons younger than 17 years old accused of delinquency often have their matter addressed by the juvenile Court system.
 Delinquency charges in most cases are not considered as criminal... more

-Written by attorney Thomas D'Amore, almost 3 years ago.
+Written by attorney Thomas D'Amore, about 3 years ago.

 If a member of your family was accused of a crime as a minor, their future could be at risk if they are convicted.
 Read more to learn about the juvenile court and legal process.

 If an... more

-Written by attorney Jeremy S Geigle, about 4 years ago.
+Written by attorney Jeremy S Geigle, over 4 years ago.

 If your case, or your son or daughter's case, has been processed in the juvenile system, whether it be by adjudication or diversion, make sure to apply to have the adjudication set aside... more

-Written by attorney Corey Ira Cohen, over 4 years ago.
+Written by attorney Corey Ira Cohen, almost 5 years ago.

 Florida Juvenile Crime Attorney